Electric blanket safety

 Trading Standards; Fife Cares and the Scottish Fire & Rescue Service as the Community Safety Partnership hold free electric blanket testing events.
 This service is only available for Fife residents.

 The project has ended for 2016 and is expected to continue in 2017.
 Further details will be available in the Spring.

 The most common reason blankets fail is that due to their age, a fault has developed in the wiring or they don’t have an overheat protection system found in newer blankets.

 Electric blankets should be tested every year, particularly if in constant use and at least every 3 years.
 We can't test electric blankets outwith the project testing events.

-Use a multi-way bar extension lead rather than a block adaptor, as this will put less strain on the wall socket.
+Use a multi-way bar extension rather than a block adaptor, as this will put less strain on the wall socket.
 Some block adaptors don't have a fuse, which increases the risk of overloading and fire.